mmmcaffeine/minesweeper/doc/Implementation.md

 * Uncovered - The player has uncovered this cell, and implies it contains no mine
 * Exploded - The player has uncovered this cell, and implies it contains a mine

+# Other Implementation Ideas

+You _might_ want to consider combining the [`State`](https://en.wikipedia.org/wiki/State_pattern) pattern with the [`Flyweight`](https://en.wikipedia.org/wiki/Flyweight_pattern) pattern, particularly as it seems unlikely the state will need to know anything about the cell it is the state for.
+We might have a _lot_ of cells.
+The default expert-level game on [Minesweeper Online](https://minesweeperonline.com/) is 16x30 (480 cells) with 10 mines.
+It can go up to 99x99 (9,801 cells).
+It seems like it would be _much_ more efficient to only store one instance of each state, rather than one instance per cell in that state.

 # Moves

 Based on the states above we probably only need two methods for moves on any game class:

+* Reveal / Clear
-* Reveal - Uncover a Covered or Mined cell which then transitions into the Uncovered or Exploded state respectively
+  * Uncover a Covered or Mined cell which then transitions into the Uncovered or Exploded state respectively
+  * [Minesweeper Online](https://minesweeperonline.com/) does not allow flagged squares to be cleared
 * ToggleFlag
   * If a cell is Covered or Mined transition to the Flagged True or Flagged False state respectively
   * If a cell is Flagged True or Flagged False transition to the Covered or Mined state respectively